w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 - The root and bouncer set the pool to “destroying”.
 - Any account can set the pool to destroying if over 90% of the pool's active bonded balance has been slashed.

-- When a pool is in ‘destroying’ state, `unbond` and `withdrawUnbonded` become permissionless, so anyone can help all the members exit.
+When a pool is in ‘destroying’ state, `unbond` and `withdrawUnbonded` become permissionless, so anyone can help all the members exit.

-- Once the depositor withdraws, no members belong to the pool, and all the pool’s resources are wiped from the state.
+The pool is destroyed once the depositor withdraws, no members belong to the pool, and all the pool’s resources are wiped from the state.

 ## Claim Rewards for Other Pool Members